Keto Spaghetti Casserole (Cheesy & Baked to Perfection)

 Instructions

-- Grease a 9 x 9 square baking pan.
-Add spaghetti squash to the bottom of the casserole dish, top with spaghetti sauce, mozzarella cheese, and parm cheese.
+- Add roasted and separated spaghetti squash to the bottom of the greased casserole dish, top with spaghetti sauce, mozzarella and parmesan cheese.

 Video